fortran-lang/fortran-lang.org/learn/os_setup/ides.md

 Very often are recommended to beginner programmers, since it is possible to start coding with minimum effort after installation.
 However, it is quite common, in professional environments, individual developers and teams alike, to choose an IDE for large projects due to some unique features that they may offer over a Text-Editor.

 A list of popular IDEs that provide good Fortran support is provided in alphabetical order:
-- [AbsoftTools](https://www.absoft.com/technology/absofttools-fortran-ide/) is commersial product, cross-platform, comes with Absoft's own Fortran compiler.
+- [AbsoftTools](https://www.absoft.com/technology/absofttools-fortran-ide/): commercial product, cross-platform, comes with Absoft's own Fortran compiler.
 - [Code::Blocks](http://www.codeblocks.org/) is free product, cross-platform and supports multiple compilers.
 Plenty of tutorials online on how to install it and add a Fortran Compiler.
 As well as a recent presentation, [here](https://www.youtube.com/watch?v=M1RwVGGSAgE&ab_channel=FortranCon), of its capabilities and future prospects at the International Fortran Conference 2020 by its main developer.
 - [Eclipse-Photran](https://marketplace.eclipse.org/content/photran-fortran-ide-eclipse) *Photran is an IDE and refactoring tool for Fortran based on Eclipse and the C/C++ Development Tools*.
 Is free product, cross-platform and supports multiple compilers.
 - [Geany](https://www.geany.org/), is free product, cross platform and supports multiple compilers.